Adhik-6/Event_Hubzz/README_EventHubzz.md

 Distributed under the no License.

-> Though there is no license I would suggest that you are free to use and share this project **non-commercially**.
+> Though there is no license I would suggest that you don't use this project for  **commercial** purpose.

 <!-- Contact -->
 ## :handshake: Contact